top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

     duckiebot $ roslaunch calibration test.launch

-During this validation test,the Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s)
+During this validation test, the Duckiebot should first drive straight for 1m (in 5s) then turn a full circle to the left (in 8s) and then a full circle to the right (in 8s)

 known issue: the baseline is rather overestimated at the moment, thus the duckiebot will probably turn more than a circle